Industruino/libraries/README.md

   * example: [slave: switching application](https://industruino.com/blog/our-news-1/post/ind-i-o-switching-application-with-modbus-tcp-12)

 Modbus uses 16-bit registers, we so often need to convert these from/to 32-bit `float` and `long` types; you can use the functions described [here](https://industruino.com/blog/our-news-1/post/modbus-tips-for-industruino-26).

+# PROTO
+Notes on digital and analog input/output for the Industruino D21G PROTO kit